 Farm Credit East policy regarding reimbursements for travel, subsistence and other related expenses provides for reimbursement of actual reasonable out of pocket expenses incurred while traveling on official Association business.
 Directors who use their own automobiles for Association business purposes will be reimbursed at a rate that has been established in accordance with IRS guidelines.
-The aggregate amount of reimbursement for travel, subsistence and other related expenses for all directors as a group was \$139,884, \$405,985 and \$260,539 for 2020, 2019 and 2018, respectively.
+The aggregate amount of reimbursement for travel, subsistence and other related expenses for all directors as a group was \$189,789 for 2021, \$139,884 and \$405,985 for 2020, 2019, respectively.
 A copy of the Association travel policy is available to stockholders upon request.